uservoice/uservoice-ios-sdk/README.md

 * If you are using a custom stylesheet, you will need to update your code as both the set of options and the method of setting them have changed.
 See the section below on Customizing Colors.
 * You no longer need to pass a client key pair to UVConfig unless you have restricted access enabled on your UserVoice site.
 * We are dropping support for versions of iOS prior to 6.0.
 (See note about [iOS versions](#ios-versions))

+### Specify a help topic

+You can also specify a help topic by id.
+If you don't then it will display a list of all topics in your account, as long as they contain at least one article.

+    config.topicId = 123;

+### Ticket Fields

+You can set ticket field values on the `UVConfig` object.
+These will be used associated with any tickets the user creates during their session.
+You can also use this to set default values for ticket fields on the contact form.

+Note: You must first configure these fields in the UserVoice admin console.
+If you pass fields that are not recognized by the server, they will be ignored.

+    config.customFields = @{@"Key" : @"Value"};

 Give us feedback!
 --------